Core dump: Kernel-mode dumps

-To analyze the Windows kernel-mode dumps Debugging Tools for Windows are used.
+To analyze the Windows kernel-mode dumps Debugging Tools for Windows are used, a set that includes tools like WinDbg & DumpChk.

 User-mode memory dumps

 User-mode memory dump, also known as minidump, is a memory dump of a single process.
 It contains selected data records: full or partial (filtered) process memory; list of the threads with their call stacks and state (such as registers or TEB); information about handles to the kernel objects; list of loaded and unloaded libraries.
 Full list of options available in MINIDUMP_TYPE enum.

 Space missions

 The NASA Voyager program was probably the first craft to routinely utilize the core dump feature in the Deep Space segment.
 The core dump feature is a mandatory telemetry feature for the Deep Space segment as it has been proven to minimize system diagnostic costs.
 The Voyager craft uses routine core dumps to spot memory damage from cosmic ray events.

 Space Mission core dump systems are mostly based on existing toolkits for the target CPU or subsystem.
 However, over the duration of a mission the core dump subsystem may be substantially modified or enhanced for the specific needs of the mission.